 They are then displayed, depending on the number of ads shown, on either the top or any subsequent position in the search result.
 These listings are then marked as an ad.

 DuckDuckGo makes money every time a user clicks on one of these ads.
 The amount paid is dependent on the final bid with which the advertiser won the keyword in question.

 To keep their money in check, advertisers often only commit a limited budget for each of these keywords.

 Google, for all intents and purposes, generates the majority of its revenue via keyword advertising as well.
 Yet, the search engine giant uses various tracking technologies to better target users and serve them more relevant ads.

 DuckDuckGo believes that targeted ads are not a necessity, though.
-The company believes that the keyword itself is enough to serve a relevant ad.
+Essentially, the keyword itself should be enough to determine relevancy.